 How is self-storage doing today?
 What are the benefits of joining a mastermind?
-Scott Meyers, founder and CEO of Self Storage Investing , shares his knowledge with us.
+Scott Meyers, founder and CEO of Self Storage Investing, shares his knowledge with us.

 Tell us a little bit about yourself.

-Cash got started in self-storage back in 2005, after being involved in single-family, multifamily, office buildings, and warehouses.
-We wanted to look at other avenues and similar asset classes in real estate, because we'd love all the benefits of real estate appreciation, depreciation, passive investing, cash flow, and building a retirement, but the tenant toilets side of the business was not a part of the business that we wanted to be involved in any longer.
-And that's why I began to look around in the landscape and found some storage and there were parking lots of vacant land and storage that didn't have tenants and toilets.
-And the more we looked into self-storage, the more that we recognized what a great asset class was, and that it was also the best-performing asset class and all the real estate.
-That was right under our noses the entire time, but we overlooked it because it wasn't sexy, it wasn't attractive.
-And then, once we began to look into the numbers, we invested in our first facility.
+Cash got started in self-storage back in 2005 after being involved in single-family, multifamily, office buildings, and warehouses.
+We wanted to look at other avenues and similar asset classes in real estate because we loved all the benefits of real estate appreciation, depreciation, passive investing, cash flow, and building a retirement, but dealing with tenants and toilets was not something we wanted to be involved in any longer.
+That’s why I began to look around in the landscape and found storage.
+There were parking lots, vacant land, and storage that didn’t have tenants and toilets.
+The more we looked into self-storage, the more we recognized what a great asset class it was and that it was also the best-performing asset class in all of real estate.
+It was right under our noses the entire time, but we overlooked it because it wasn’t sexy or attractive.
+Once we began to look into the numbers, we invested in our first facility.
 We saw the light, sold off all our other assets, and went 100% into self-storage after that.

 It's a great time to buy.
-I think the people who lead masterminds have sometimes a thankless job because people don't tie what they get out of it to the mastermind and it's so important to always go back to where you meet these people.
+I think the people who lead masterminds sometimes have a thankless job because people don't tie what they get out of it to the mastermind and it's so important to always go back to where you meet these people.
 How much money did you make or how much money did you save from getting into trouble because of the information that you learned?
 Even though masterminds are more expensive, the return on investment is, for me, at least minimum right now, 20x, between equity, partnerships, and things that you learn.

 You have been doing self-storage for 20 years, how is self-storage doing today?

 I heard this morning that in Austin, Texas 20% of the workforce is unemployed right now.
 Some of these companies are laying their people off.
 But there is a pullback right now, and the jobless rate is a little higher than even what the government statistics would show because we're seeing it and feeling it in the marketplace.
 We've just come to that place and passed it about 30 days ago, where rates are now going back up again.
-Where we are in the leasing season for self-storage so you typically see an increase in rates, but we haven't seen as much activity in the housing market just because rates have been higher.
+Where we are in the leasing season for self-storage, you typically see an increase in rates, but we haven't seen as much activity in the housing market just because rates have been higher.
 And that is generally what drives a lot of our occupancy and a number of our searches that come into our system for our stores.
 And it comes for about 40% roughly of our traffic or people that are moving and buying new houses, in addition to all the other reasons why people need storage.

-When the market has been down for housing, that's affected us but now we're still seeing that place on the intersection of the ability to raise rates on the interest level and storage is going up, there's been a leveling off of interest rate and so people are buying houses now and moving.
+When the market has been down for housing, that's affected us but now we're still seeing that place on the intersection of the ability to raise rates on the interest level and storage is going up, there's been a leveling off of interest rates and so people are buying houses now and moving.
 We have been very pleased with what we're seeing so far in the leasing season.
 We've been bullish all along in terms of our acquisitions and developments.
-We haven't had as many new developments start as normal because that is a little more costly with construction costs and the increased cost of capital, the length of time for our interest reserves in our lease up reserves, because of the cost of capital.
+We haven't had as many new developments start as normal because that is a little more costly with construction costs and the increased cost of capital, the length of time for our interest reserves in our lease-up reserves, because of the cost of capital.
 Some of our deals don't pencil out at today's interest rates.
 Others that we've been in the middle of have started that work and pencil out and we're moving forward with those on the acquisition side.

 We think that Q3 and Q4 are going to be even better when some of the folks who weren't in a mastermind or didn't get themselves educated on storage get into the business a few years ago and now it's time to refinance their properties.
 They didn't know what to do, they didn't know how to increase the value of their facilities, they didn't mind the store and they didn't look at the numbers.
 They're in a position where they perhaps can't refinance, they're not in a solid financial position to do so from a performance standpoint.
 They're being forced to sell and that's what we've been preparing for and we knew that there would come a time again, we've been at this for this third recession and we're heading into the fourth, call it that with the pandemic.
 We've seen this pattern before and we've been preparing for this and now we are seeing those deals come to the market.
-We have the capital and we have the lending relationship to take advantage of the situation of what the market is bringing to us.
+We have the capital and we have the lending relationships to take advantage of the situation of what the market is bringing to us.

 Do you think self-storage is being overbuilt in places?

 There's kind of a self-policing of the industry if you will, that doesn't allow for overbuilding.
-Now, it has happened in certain areas and we've seen that where there's a softening of rates, and there's a lot of competition, but usually, it's a function of competition that doesn't coordinate when they're going to build a facility from time to time.
-You have a couple of players within a five-mile radius and a trade area and maybe three players that are coming online at the same time and they're all trying to buy occupancy so they're lowering the rates.
+Now, it has happened in certain areas and we've seen that where there's a softening of rates, and there's a lot of competition, but usually, it's a function of competition that doesn't coordinate when they're going to build a facility.
+From time to time, you have a couple of players within a five-mile radius and a trade area and maybe three players that are coming online at the same time and they're all trying to buy occupancy so they're lowering the rates.
 They may affect the market within a five-mile radius for a short amount of time.
 But beyond that, once they begin to lease up because there is demand for it and a lack of supply, it'll catch up eventually.
-It doesn't mean that I just ignore them, throw caution to the wind, and say, "Oh, we can never be oversupplied" because that is 100% not true but I think a lot of the fear or the comments that are made out there, the questions that I get that are based out of fear or out of just not knowing the industry are because of just that not a true market issue in terms of oversupply.
+It doesn't mean that I just ignore them, throw caution to the wind, and say, "Oh, we can never be oversupplied" because that is 100% not true but I think a lot of the fear or the comments that are made out there, the questions that I get that are based out of fear or out of just not knowing the industry are because of just that, not a true market issue in terms of oversupply.

+Another thing that I've observed nowadays is the fact that people are moving in with family members because of inflation, things are very expensive and they don't have a ton of money, therefore, where are they going to store their apartment that they just left behind?
+That's another reason why storage is such a beautiful asset class.
 When we have a downturn in the economy, individuals move in with each other, they downsize, and they have to have a place to put their stuff until things turn back around for them again.
-It's the same for businesses, if there's a contraction in their business, they may sublease the space that they're in, they may take some excess inventory or even raw materials and goods and put them into storage until the economy turns back around again, but they usually don't get rid of everything.
+It's the same for businesses.
+If there's a contraction in their business, they may sublease the space that they're in, they may take some excess inventory or even raw materials and goods and put them into storage until the economy turns back around again, but they usually don't get rid of everything.

+Within self-storage, there are many other sub-classes of that so if there were something to potentially happen to the industry, you can always convert to something else.
 We're even seeing different uses in terms of our existing facilities, as well as new development.
-The race for the last mile for the Amazon delivery and anybody else's delivering online to be in the neighborhood, to get to the neighborhoods, to have the warehousing in place in the neighborhoods, to have the goods, the inventory in place in those neighborhoods, to get it turned around quickly, that requires having warehouses out there.
+The race for the last mile for the Amazon delivery and anybody else delivering online to be in the neighborhood, to get to the neighborhoods, to have the warehousing in place in the neighborhoods, to have the goods, the inventory in place in those neighborhoods, to get it turned around quickly, that requires having warehouses out there.
 And storage is already there, or storage is being built and adding on these 1000, 2000, 3000 square foot spaces within storage facilities that are being utilized and being rented up by the Amazons of the world and many of the other folks that are trying to get their inventory into the neighborhoods.
 I don't believe that there's a shortage of opportunities and ways that we can utilize this asset class because it is underutilized in my opinion.

 A lot of the things that we've seen are things that we've built in an environment in which all the good things that we see in a mastermind can occur and some of that is true.
-As we take a step back, we recognize that following the Napoleon Hills model, which is when like-minded people come together and operate at a certain level, good things happen.
+As we take a step back, we recognize that following the Napoleon Hill model, which is when like-minded people come together and operate at a certain level, good things happen.
 They share best business practices, they can do business together and so from the beginning, that's the way we designed it.
 And we see other masterminds out there where they'll just accept anybody into the group, as long as they can write a check.
 We have an interview process, and it's an exclusive group that we've put into place in the mastermind.

 When you put a group of exclusive people that are operating at a high level together, it's not one plus one equals two, it's one plus one equals ten and that's what we see, it's the level of business that is done.
 Our mastermind is not educational by design, like our storage academies and other education products, the mastermind is truly where educated people get together, they do business and they're operating at a different level.